pingcap/docs-dm/en/error-handling.md

     UPDATE dm_test_syncer_checkpoint SET binlog_name='mysql-bin|000001.004451', binlog_pos = 4 WHERE id='replica-1';
     ```

-4. Specify `safe-mode: true` in the `syncers` section of the replication task configuration to ensure re-entrant.
+4. Specify `safe-mode: true` in the `syncers` section of the migration task configuration to ensure re-entrant.

 5. Start the migration task using `start-task`.

-6. View the status of the replication task using `query-status`.
-You can restore `safe-mode` to the original value and restart the replication task when replication is done for the original error-triggering relay log files.
+6. View the status of the migration task using `query-status`.
+You can restore `safe-mode` to the original value and restart the migration task when migration is done for the original error-triggering relay log files.

 ### `Access denied for user 'root'@'172.31.43.27' (using password: YES)` shows when you query the task or check the log